woctezuma/steam-face-detection/README.md

 -   [`face-alignment`][python-face-alignment].

 Overall, I would recommend to use `face-alignment` as:
--   it detects more faces on Steam images, which feature difficult faces (hand-drawings, anime, 3D model, etc.),
+-   it detects more faces on Steam images, which feature difficult faces (hand-drawings, anime, 3D models, etc.),
 -   it is about 3.5 times faster.

 ## Results